anurox2/aaa-notes/notes_1.md

 - Big Oh: The upper bound of an algorithm
 - Big Omega: The lower bound of an algorithm
 - Big Theta: The upper & lower bound of an algorithm

+## Date: Oct 1<sup>st</sup> 2020
+- DAGs: Directed Acyclic Graphs
+  - Used for causalities
+  - Use topological sort to sort a DAG
+- If a node is visited in a graph when it has been explored completely [both pre and post visited] it is not a cyclic graph.
+- It is a cyclic graph when it has only been pre visited but not post visited.
+- Source nodes have edges going out.
+- Sink nodes hace edges coming in.